SelectLLM: Query-Aware Efficient Selection Algorithm for Large Language Models: Related Work

+\paragraph{LLM Diversity and Capabilities:} LLMs exhibit emergent capabilities, enabling them to perform beyond their explicit training objectives, with diversity in training data fostering broad domain expertise~\citep{bommasani2021opportunities, minaee2024large}.
+This diversity extends to architectural variations, multilingual proficiency, and adaptability across domains, making them highly effective for a wide range of tasks.
+Additionally, LLMs demonstrate strong generalization and reasoning abilities, enabling them to tackle complex challenges such as question answering, summarization, and classification~\citep{hendryckstest2021, cobbe2021training, joshi-etal-2017-triviaqa, tam-etal-2023-evaluating, zhang2023sentiment}.
+Despite their strengths, no single open-source LLM consistently outperforms others across benchmarks~\citep{jiang-etal-2023-llm}, highlighting the necessity of ensemble methods to leverage diverse model strengths.
+This work focuses on leveraging the diverse capabilities of LLMs in \textsc{SelectLLM} to address individual LLM limitations.

-Previous attempts at ensembling and routing LLMs typically fall into two categories: \textbf{(1)} Selecting the best response from multiple LLM generations, as seen in \citet{liu-liu-2021-simcls}, \citet{ravaut-etal-2022-summareranker}, and \citet{jiang-etal-2023-llm}.
-However, this approach requires querying all LLMs in the model pool for each query during inference, which can be computationally expensive with a large number of LLMs. \textbf{(2)} Minimizing the number of queries to larger LLMs to reduce latency and computational costs, as demonstrated by \citet{shnitzer2023large} and \citet{ding2024hybrid}, who redirect simpler queries to the smallest model capable of handling the task to minimize querying costs with minimal drop in performance.
-Tackling both tasks by routing to the single-best LLM has shown to be challenging \citep{srivatsa2024harnessing}.
-In this paper, however, we aim to develop an algorithm that can improve response accuracy above individual LLMs and their combinations by querying only the subset of LLMs expected to be capable of solving the input query.
-This in turn, saves computational costs and reduces latency by avoiding unnecessary queries made to unsuitable LLMs.
+\paragraph{LLM Ensembling} Previous attempts at ensembling and routing LLMs typically fall into three categories: (1) Selecting the best response from multiple LLM generations, as seen in \citet{liu-liu-2021-simcls}, \citet{ravaut-etal-2022-summareranker}, and \citet{jiang-etal-2023-llm}.
+However, this approach requires querying all LLMs in the model pool for each query during inference, which can be computationally expensive with a large number of LLMs.
+(2) Minimizing the number of queries to larger LLMs to reduce latency and computational costs, as demonstrated by \citet{shnitzer2023large} and \citet{ding2024hybrid}, who redirect simpler queries to the smallest model capable of handling the task.
+This minimizes querying costs with minimal performance drop.
+Routing to the single-best LLM while balancing both accuracy and efficiency has proven to be challenging \citep{srivatsa2024harnessing}.
+(3) Using multiple LLMs in a multi-agent collaboration setting \cite{tran2025multi}, where specialized LLMs work together to solve complex problems.
+However, it remains unclear how collaboration functions when non-specialized models are involved.
+The proposed model lays the foundation for addressing this gap.
+Moreover, we aim to develop an algorithm that improves response accuracy beyond individual LLMs and their combinations by querying only a subset of LLMs expected to be capable of solving the given query.
+This, in turn, reduces computational costs and latency by avoiding unnecessary queries to unsuitable LLMs.